carpedavid/mortalcoilrpg/content.en/docs/useful-equipment.md

 ---
 title: "Useful Equipment"
-weight: 4
+weight: 5
-# bookFlatSection: false
-# bookToc: true
-# bookHidden: false
-# bookCollapseSection: false
-# bookComments: false
-# bookSearchExclude: false
 ---

-# Equipment
+# Useful equipment

-> It's dangerous out here.
-Lots of things that don't take kindly to people like us sticking our heads where they don't belong.
-That's why you have to be prepared for anything, spacefarer.
-Plan for the worst, hope for the best, isn't that right?
+> It’s dangerous out here.
+Lots of things that don’t take kindly to people like us sticking our heads where they don’t belong.
+That’s why you have to be prepared for anything, spacefarer.
+Plan for the worst, hope for the best, isn’t that right?
 After all, if you want to live forever, you have to live long enough to make it happen.

 # Item tags

 `Armor` indicates that this item reduces `damage` before it is applied to `HP`.

 `Blast` indicates that an attack hits every target within an area.
 If you use a blast attack, you roll damage or stress separately for each affected target.
-Roll the attack's standard damage or stress die to determine the number of targets affected.
+Roll the attack’s standard damage or stress die to determine the number of targets affected.

 `Breech` weapons do physical `damage` to space ships, which reduces their `breech protection` (BP).